stitchdata/docs/_integration-schemas/uservoice/v1/requests.md

       - name: "created_by"
         type: "integer"
         description: "The ID of the user who created the request."
-        foreign-key: true
-        table: "users"
+        foreign-key-id: "user-id"

       - name: "updated_by"
         type: "integer"
         description: "The ID of the user who last updated the request."
-        foreign-key: true
-        table: "users"
+        foreign-key-id: "user-id"

       - name: "supporter"
         type: "integer"
-        description: "The ID of the supported associated with the request."
+        description: "The ID of the supporter associated with the request."
-        foreign-key: true
-        table: "supporters"
+        foreign-key-id: "supporter-id"

       - name: "sfdc_opportunity"
         type: "integer"